Absentee ballots fuel turnout in Tuesday's state primary election

 Of the 1,012,002 registered voters in the state, 393,696 are undeclared, he said.

-Whether they request a Republican or Democratic ballot, voters will choose their party’s candidates for U.S. Senate, U.S. House, governor, Executive Council, state senator, state representative, along with county offices.
+Whether they request a Republican or Democratic ballot, voters will choose their party’s candidates for U.S. Senate, U.S. House, governor, Executive Council, state senator and state representative, along with county offices.

 The governor’s races are at the top of the ballots.
 Republicans will choose between two-term incumbent Chris Sununu and challenger Karen Testerman.